bradygaster-zz/extending-vscode-talk/readme.md

 4. [Yeoman VS Code Generator](https://www.npmjs.com/package/generator-code) - scaffolds extension project structure
 5. [Visual Studio Code Extension Manager](https://www.npmjs.com/package/vsce) (VSCE) - for publishing to the marketplace

-## Demo Setup
+### Session Setup

-This talk is about extension development, so the target audience for the talk is extension developers.

-The demo story will demonstrate how to build an extension to make it easy for other extension authors.
-In fact, the talk will be done using an extension built in order to streamline the demonstrations in the talk.
+1. Set up an account in the Marketplace.
+2. Create a bookmark to your Marketplace account at  [https://marketplace.visualstudio.com/manage/publishers/{your-publisher}](https://marketplace.visualstudio.com/manage/publishers/{your-publisher})

-> **Action Item**: Create a new extension using the Yeoman scaffolder named **target-extension** before continuing with the demos.
+3. Create a new extension using the Yeoman scaffolder named **target-extension** before continuing with the demos.
 Open it up whenever debugging the extension as it is built throughout the demos.

+---

 ## Snippets